 In the case of densely populated areas, you can sometimes fly into an entirely different city altogether.
 For example, San Diego is about a two-hour drive from Los Angeles (depending on traffic, of course); that makes it a somewhat reasonable alternative to Los Angeles, especially if your trip takes you to areas south of L.A. like Newport Beach, San Clemente and the like.
 Similarly, Chicago and Milwaukee are about 90 miles apart, and Tampa and Orlando are separated by about 85 miles.

-If your booking site does not allow this (for example, Orbitz seems to accept NYC, but not QLA), or you're not sure what your other options are, another way to discover nearby airports is to do a search on Kayak and select the "Show All Airports" option, which will show you a list of airports nearby on which you could potentially do new searches.
-Or try this cool chart from Johnny Jet that lists nearby airports by miles from your departure or destination airport; very helpful.
+If your booking site does not allow this (for example, CheapFlights.com seems to accept NYC, but not QLA), or you're not sure what your other options are, another way to discover nearby airports is to do a search on Kayak and select the "Include nearby" option, which will show you a list of airports near your original one and include them in your search.
+Or try this cool chart from Johnny Jet that lists nearby airports in the U.S. by miles from your departure or destination airport; very helpful.

 Full disclosure: I have not been able to duplicate this myself, but I have read so frequently about folks doing tests on their own over the past few years that the anecdotal evidence that your browser history can lead to higher airfares has become pretty compelling.
-In fact, even the type of computer you use can affect what fares and options booking engines show you; Orbitz CEO Barney Harford reveals how the site recommends different (usually pricier) hotels to Mac users than to PC users.
+In fact, even the type of computer you use can affect what fares and options booking engines show you; Orbitz CEO Barney Harford admitted a few years back that the site began recommending different (usually pricier) hotels to Mac users than to PC users.

-In recent months, many travel experts have reported that airlines and booking engines are using cookies to show potentially higher airfares on routes that you have searched often.
-So if you are researching an upcoming trip from Cleveland to San Diego and have checked airfares on the route frequently in recent days or weeks, the site "knows" you really want these fares, and "guesses" that you might be willing to pay a bit more for them.
+Many travel experts have reported that airlines and booking engines are using cookies to show potentially higher airfares on routes that you have searched often.
+So if you are researching an upcoming trip from Chicago to Paris and have checked airfares on the route frequently in recent days or weeks, the site "knows" you really want these fares, and "guesses" that you might be willing to pay a bit more for them.

 Some even think the airlines are tracking IP addresses, which is your unique address on the Internet that allows computers to find you.
 Beating this trend would entail changing not only browsers, not only computers, but also your location.
 You can give this a try if you are desperate -- search at home, then again at work or a local coffee shop before booking (or vice versa) -- but otherwise clearing cookies, using a different browser or even checking on your mobile device vs. your computer is a good place to start.